-#2 Updated by Henning Pingel about 10 years ago
+#2 Updated by Henning Pingel over 10 years ago

 I guess HTTP_X_FORWARDED_FOR is only present in case of a reverse proxy, not a forward proxy, right?
 Otherwise I would be surprised.
 So we are only talking about reverse proxies here, right?

 The question IMHO is which problem should be solved by your patch.
 There are different possible reverse proxy scenarios.
 Your patch will improve the situation, but will not fix those problems that arise when the reverse proxy is used as an SSL proxy (and web sites are proxyied in virtual sub folders of the main SSL proxy domain).
 For the SSL proxy case I think I have found a solution (that also works for others) and I could assist you here.
 But maybe this is a different problem from your point of view?